 By Barbara Cooney

-Alice Rumphiuslongs to travel the world.
-A girl after our own heart!
+Miss Rumphius longs to travel the world; a girl after our own heart!

 17. Grace for President

 Sadly this book, Grace for President seems more poignant now than ever before.
 When Grace’s teacher explains that the United States has never had a female president, Grace decides she’ll be the first.
 By staging a mock election, Grace’s teacher shows the kids how the American system works and why every vote counts.
 However as one critic points out, the concept of the popular vote isn’t fully explained, leading readers to think that the winner of the popular vote will be president.
 As as we all know from recent political events, that isn’t the case.
 Nevertheless, it’s informative introduction to American politics and an inspirational read for our future leaders.